clarehchao/VoxelizedMonteCarloDosimetry/README.md

 2. VHDMultiSDEventAction: Set up only for printing out event ID during a simultion
 3. VHDMSDRunAction: set up the framework to keep updating the scorers from event to event (each score is treated as a class and a container of scorers is interfaced for event-by-event update
 4. VHDMultiSDRunAction: EndOfRunAction was defined to save the final scorer results in .raw or .root format (defined in the derived class VHDMSDRunActionROOT)
+5. RunActionFactory class will select which RunAction to use for the run (VHDMultiRunAction or VHDMultiRunActionROOT class)

 #### VISUALISATION